Spousal Open Work Permit (SOWP) for IEC Participants in Canada

 Can I leave Canada while I wait for the decision on my Spousal Open Work Permit?

-Yes, you can leave Canada and come back as long as you still have an active work permit.
+Yes, you can leave and return to Canada as long as your current work permit is still valid.

 Do I also need health insurance for the Spousal Open Work Permit (SOWP)?